Mechanics of incompatible asymmetric grain boundary migration: Examples

 The synthetic driving force (SDF) is used in molecular dynamics to drive a microstructure towards a particular state through an artificial energy penalty based on the local microstructure.
 This technique is replicated for phase field by adding the following to the free energy functional

 where $\psi_n$ are the synthetic driving forces applied to grain $n$, and $g_n$ is the same interpolation function defined in \cref{sec:grain_boundary_flow_rule}.

-An aluminum \hkl[111] asymmetric grain boundary is considered.
-The dimensions and crystallographic orientations of the grains (\cref{fig:results/SDF/drawing}) are specified to match the GB considered in \cite[Table S1, Figure S17A]{qiu2024grain}.
-The misorientation of this grain boundary is $32.2^\circ$.
-The boundary is only slightly inclined from the STGB by an angle of $9.8^\circ$.
+Four aluminum grain boundaries are considered: one symmetric tilt boundary and three asymmetric tilt boundaries with \hkl[111] and \hkl[110] tilt axes.
+The dimensions and crystallographic orientations of the grains (\cref{fig:results/SDF/drawing,tab:asymmetry_crystallography}) are specified to match the GB considered in \cite[Table S1, Figure S17A]{qiu2024grain}.
+The vectors $\bm{X}_{1,2}$ $\bm{Y}_{1,2}$ correspond to the crystallographic axis aligned to the respective axis for the respective grain.
+The character of the boundary ranges from STGB $\phi=0^\circ$ to a large-angle ATGB ($\phi=46.7^\circ$).
 A slight perturbation is applied to the interface with amplitude 0.3nm.
 The base grid has 32x64 cells.
 Three levels of refinement are used in domains of interest, for a finest grid spacing of 0.04nm.
 The phase field evolution equations are explicitly integrated with a base timestep on the course grid of 1ns, 0.0625 on the finest level.
-The elastic solver is run every 10 timesteps; shorter intervals were tested and found to be unnecessary.
-To mimic periodicity, Neumann boundary conditions are applied to all boundaries in both directions.
+The elastic solver is run at every interval, and periodic boundary conditions are used in the $x$ direction.

-Two loadings are applied: one in which the boundary is encouraged to move downward (``downward SDF''); the other, where the sign of the SDF is reversed to encourage upward motion (``upward SDF'').
-The value of the SDF is $\pm80\times 10^{7}\frac{J}{m^3}$.
+Two loadings are applied: one in which the boundary is encouraged to move downward (``downward SDF''); the other, where the sign of the SDF is reversed to encourage upward motion (``upward SDF''). (\cref{fig:results/SDF/fraction_length}, solid lines) The value of the SDF is $\pm80\times 10^{7}\frac{J}{m^3}$.
 Nothing else is changed between the simulations except the sign of the driving force.
-A significant difference is observed between the downward-driven vs the upward-driven motion, even considering the fairly small degree of asymmetry in the boundary..
-The measured downward-driven speed is 0.8$\frac{nm}{\mu s}$ compared to 0.7$\frac{nm}{\mu s}$ (\cref{fig:results/SDF/fration_length}, solid lines).
-Since magnitude of driving force is identical in both cases, this results in a total \textit{apparent} mobility difference of 14\%.
+In all but the STGB boundary, a significant difference is observed between the downward-driven vs the upward-driven motion.
+For the STGB, both downward and upward loads yield the same boundary velocity, indicating no asymmetry.
+The remaining boundaries exhibit differences in velocity of 11\%, 17\%, and 33\%, respectively.
+Since magnitude of driving force is identical in all cases, this results in a total \textit{apparent} mobility difference of the same amount.

-Another result of of asymmetric motion is the difference in the change in boundary length for downward vs upward motion, which is determined simply by integrating $|\nabla\eta|$ over the domain (\cref{fig:results/SDF/fration_length}, dashed lines).
-For the first 0.2 microseconds, the boundary area drops as the perturbed boundary changes to a flat boundary.
-The downward motion appears more conducive to this migration.
-Then, over the course of the GB migration, the upward SDF causes a repeated ``stick-slip'' type behavior.
-Apparently, it is easier for the boundary to move downward.